Adrian (costume designer)

-Adrian Adolph Greenburg (March 3, 1903 – September 13, 1959), widely known mononymously as Adrian, was an American costume designer whose most famous costumes were for The Wizard of Oz and hundreds of Metro-Goldwyn-Mayer films between 1928 and 1941.
-He was usually credited onscreen with the phrase "Gowns by Adrian".
-Early in his career he chose the professional name Gilbert Adrian, a combination of his father's forename and his own.
+Adrian Adolph Greenburg (March 3, 1903 – September 13, 1959), also known mononymously as Adrian, was an American costume and fashion designer.
+Widely regarded as one of the most influential figures in Hollywood's Golden Age, he was usually credited onscreen with the phrase "Gowns by Adrian".
+Early in his career, he chose the professional name Gilbert Adrian, a combination of his father's forename and his own.